childrenofhope/childrenofhope/about/teachers.md

 <div class="ui hidden divider"></div>

 <p>
-  It has been my pleasure to work at Children of Hope in Mrs. Krach’s class for ten years.
+  It has been my pleasure to work at Children of Hope in the PreK classroom since 2010.
   I also enjoy teaching a Science Enrichment class in the spring.
 </p>